LoopKit/loopdocs/docs/loop-3/loop-3-overview.md

 * There is no harm in completely reviewing the 3 pages mentioned above for new Loopers
 * There is a section for experienced Looper on the Onboarding page.
 * Read the rest of the pages listed under [All Loopers](#all-loopers), below
+    - Some of the screens and user interface has changed with Loop 3
     - Many of the new Loop 3 features are described
     - Reach out if information is missing or needs to be clarified
 * LoopDocs design